Everything You Need to Know About How Debt-to-Income Ratio Works

 The reality, though, is borrowers who put a little of their own “skin in the game,” so to speak, are much more motivated to repay their debts and pay as agreed.
-Whether it’s 10% or 25%, any amount of down payment for the purchase of a home, car, truck, boat or RV will increase your chances of approval.
+Whether it’s 10% or 25%, any amount of down payment for the purchase of a home, car, truck, boat, or RV will increase your chances of approval.

 What is on your credit report?

 When was the last time you looked at your credit report?
-If it has been more than a few months, head on over to the federally-mandated site at AnnualCreditReport.com to pull one, two or all three of your credit reports.
+If it has been more than a few months, head on over to the federally-mandated site at AnnualCreditReport.com to pull one, two, or all three of your credit reports.
 You won’t find your credit rating (aka score) there, but you will see all the lines of credit and loans you have had in the past seven to ten years.

 The Consumer Reporting Agencies (CRAs) generally group “potentially negative accounts” together so you can see what might be hurting your credit.
 Often, it will be a missed or late payment, especially if it occurred in the past one to two years.

-For others, the negative effect on your credit rating comes from high account balances on your credit cards, store and retail accounts and car and home loans.
+For others, the negative effect on your credit rating comes from high account balances on your credit cards, store and retail accounts, and car and home loans.
 Pay those down as much and as quickly as possible.

 Besides lowering your DTI, work on improving your credit score by cleaning up your credit report.
-If there are errors or inaccuracies on your report, go directly to the home pages of Equifax.com, Experian.com, and TransUnion.com to dispute them.
+If there are errors or inaccuracies in your report, go directly to the home pages of Equifax.com, Experian.com, and TransUnion.com to dispute them.
 It may take 30 days, but in the end, removing inaccurate items will generally build your credit rating in the eyes of potential lenders.

 What is your credit rating?

 Your credit rating is based upon your history of monthly payments (on-time and as agreed is best while late or missing payments hurt significantly), your low balances when compared to your credit limits (your debt-to-limit ratio, often confused with your DTI), and how long you have had credit, among other factors.
-It attempts to predict your future loan payment behavior based upon your recent loan payment history.
+It attempts to predict your future loan payment behavior based on your recent loan payment history.

 The higher your credit score, in many cases, the higher DTI a lender will consider acceptable.